Iva Toguri D'Aquino: The Zero Hour

-Toguri was pressured to renounce her United States citizenship by the Japanese central government with the beginning of American involvement in the Pacific War, like a number of other Americans in Japanese territory.
+Toguri was pressured to renounce her United States citizenship by the Japanese central government with the beginning of American involvement in the Pacific War, like other Americans in Japanese territory.
 She refused to do so, and was subsequently declared an enemy alien and was refused a war ration card.
 To support herself, she found work as a typist at a Japanese news agency and eventually worked in a similar capacity for Radio Tokyo.

 In November 1943, Allied prisoners of war were forced to broadcast propaganda, and she was selected to host portions of the one-hour radio show The Zero Hour.
 Her producer was Australian Army Major Charles Cousens, who had pre-war broadcast experience and had been captured at the Fall of Singapore.
 Cousens had been coerced to work on radio broadcasts, and worked with assistants U.S. Army Captain Wallace Ince and Philippine Army Lieutenant Normando Ildefonso "Norman" Reyes.
 Toguri had previously risked her life smuggling food into the nearby prisoner of war camp where Cousens and Ince were held, gaining the inmates' trust.
 Toguri refused to broadcast anti-American propaganda, but she was assured by Major Cousens and Captain Ince that they would not write scripts having her say anything against the United States.
 True to their word, no such propaganda was found in her broadcasts.
-In fact, after she went on air in November 1943, she and Cousens tried to make a farce of the broadcasts.
-The Japanese propaganda officials had little feel for their nuance and double entendres.
+After she went on air in November 1943, she and Cousens tried to make a farce of the broadcasts.
+Japanese propaganda officials had little feel for their nuance and double entendres.